 The biotechnology industry is intensely competitive.
 We compete with biotechnology and pharmaceutical companies that have been established longer than we have, have a greater number of products on the market, have greater financial and other resources and have other technological or competitive advantages.
 We also compete in the development of technologies and processes and in acquiring personnel and technology from academic institutions, government agencies, and other private and public research organizations.
 Consequently, we cannot be certain that we will be able to produce or acquire rights to new products with commercial potential.
 In addition, we cannot be certain that one or more of our competitors will not receive patent protection that dominates, blocks or adversely affects our product development or business; will benefit from significantly greater sales and marketing capabilities; or will not develop products that are accepted more widely than ours.
-We are aware that a competitor is in late stage clinical trials with a radiolabeled murine antibody for the treatment of low-grade non-Hodgkin's lymphomas .
+We are aware that a competitor recently filed a BLA for a radiolabeled murine antibody product for the treatment of non-Hodgkin's lymphomas.
+We are also aware of other potentially competitive biologic therapies for non-Hodgkin's lymphomas in development.